By RAM Tracking on 5 Oct 2018

 By having access to footage of drivers out and about, employers can access the overall risk performance of their fleet and highlight areas which will need to improve on in training.

 For example, some dash cams – such as our RAM Live – allow you to set custom email notifications, so you can get instant real time alerts in the event of a harsh break, acceleration or swerve, speeding event or incident/collision.
-It also has a driver facing camera meaning fleet managers can further ensure duty of care to drivers as they would be able to see further bad driver behaviour such as driving whilst tired, eating whilst driving and using a mobile phone without a hands-free device whilst behind the wheel.
+It also has a driver facing camera meaning fleet managers can further ensure duty of care to drivers as they would be able to see further bad driver behaviour such as driving whilst tired, eating whilst driving, being a safe driver and using a mobile phone without a hands-free device whilst behind the wheel.

 The added benefits live streaming